Updated on July 30, 2019

 Few fashion items have as long and rich a history as corsets.

 Looking back on the history of the corset, a few time-honored scenes from American cinema come to mind: the corset lacing scenes from Gone With The Wind, Titanic and Pirates of The Caribbean… just to name a few.
 The corset can be traced back to France, as early as the 1600's.
 And while we could go on to write an entire book on the history, similarities, and differences between corsets then and now, for the sake of time and sanity, we will touch on the basics.

-The biggest and most glaring difference between the modern corset, and corsets of yesteryear, is that corsets are now made with steel boning.
+Corsets have always been used to slim the waist and exaggerate the hips and bust into an "hourglass" figure.
+The defining characteristic of the modern corset is steel boning.
 Traditionally, corsets were stiffened with baleen.
 Also known as whalebone, baleen is not a bone at all, but the keratinous "stiff but flexible" material found around the upper jaws of baleen whales that is used to filter plankton and krill.
 Baleen was replaced by cheaper flat spiral-steels at the beginning of the 20th century.

 The corset myth that you could "break a bone" by waist training or tight-lacing actually stems from the old use of whalebone in corsets.
 While baleen is quite strong, it was prone to breaking when being laced tightly after years of use and drying out.
 So rest at ease, you’re in no danger of bodily harm from corsets (although it is always wise to follow corseting guidelines).

 The next difference between the old and new corsets is choice.
 Or, more specifically, the ability to choose if you want to wear a corset or not.
 There was a time when corsets were not just for creating a desired shape under a lady’s dress, but were actually used the way we use bras today.
 There was even a time when it was considered "improper" or "indecent" to go without a corset.